Aaron-Junker/aaron-junker.github.io/_drafts/System32-1.md

 {{System32-Warning}}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eO-mupe9oxE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview

-The Bluetooth file transfer tool allows you to transfer files over Bluetooth.
+The Bluetooth file transfer dialog allows you to transfer files over Bluetooth.

 The main entry point is a page wher you can select if you want to send or receive files: